 20. Emergencies: If a player is badly injured or appears to have extreme heat exhaustion (more than a sprain or just Band-Aids, water, shade or ice can help), and you have no EMT or trainer on site, call 911.
 Assign a teammate to stand on the street to flag down and direct the ambulance to the injured person.
 Do not transport that person yourself.
 Do not move the person if you suspect head, neck, torso or spine trauma.
 Complete an accident report form (available in the IM field office and Club Sports office) as soon as possible thereafter.
 Be sure to record the injured person’s full name, contact information, how injury occurred, how it was treated, the time, date and location (of injury on body and area facility) as well as witness name and contact information.
 If you are outdoors and there is lightening or thunder, all play must stop and players must seek immediate cover.
 Play may not resume until one half-hour after last lightening is seen or thunder is heard.
 If you spot a suspicious person, activity or suspicious package/backpack in the vicinity, contact campus police or 911 immediately.

 21. Logos/Apparel: All club/team apparel, websites, newsletters, posters and similar items may only use official Yale logos, colors and fonts.
-For clarification, please check with the Club Sports office or the office of Marketing and Trademark Licensing or research fonts here: http://licensing.yale.edu/yale-marks
+Forbidden items include logo images with alcohol, cigarettes, cigars, drugs, any type of weapons, such as arrows, knives, swords, bullets or guns, and anything deemed insensitive or offensive.
+For clarification, please check with the Club Sports office or the office of Marketing and Trademark Licensing.
+Research fonts here: http://licensing.yale.edu/yale-marks .

 22. Dues/Funding: As a prerequisite of applying for funding through the Club Sports office (Club Sports Advisory Board), your club must demonstrate an effort to acquire partial fundraising from its own sources, which includes alumni/parent donations and annual dues from club participants.
 You will be asked to outline these amounts and their purpose/use in your budget request application to the CSAB.